Lesterpaintstheworld/terminal-velocity/evaluation/style_guide.md

 6. **Consistency**: Maintain consistent terminology and naming conventions throughout the document.
 7. **Clarity of Objectives**: Ensure that project objectives are clearly defined and measurable.
 8. **Challenge Mechanism**: Establish a protocol for flagging claims or information that require deeper verification.
+9. **Quality Alerts**: Include a section for documenting quality alerts and issues identified during evaluations.

 ## Quality Assessment Criteria
 1. **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.